Annika Hocke: 2024–25 season

 Reflecting on the season, Hocke shared, "We really need to learn to enjoy competitions again.
 We love skating, we love training, we love doing run-throughs in practice, not many teams actually enjoy that.
 But it’s so frustrating when you can’t show it in competition.
 So we really have to find the joy in competing again."

-2025–26 season
+2025–26 season: Milano Cortina Olympics

 In July, during a practice session, Hocke’s blade cut open Kunkel’s hand and finger.
 As a result, he was hospitalized and required a skin transplant.

 Hocke/Kunkel began their season in late September by finishing eighth at the 2025 CS Nebelhorn Trophy.
-They then followed this up with a sixth-place finish at the 2025 Cup of China.
+They then followed this up with a sixth-place finish at the 2025 Cup of China and a fifth-place finish at 2025 Skate America.
+In December, they won the silver medal at the 2026 German Championships behind Hase/Volodin.

+In January, Hock and Kunkel placed fourth at the 2026 European Championships in Sheffield, England, United Kingdom.
+"I think we were just so happy to finally skate good at Europeans again," said Hocke.
+"Of course we can do better."